SkylerHope/SkyBrowser/README.md

 - [Git](https://git-scm.com/downloads)
 - [NodeJS](https://nodejs.org/en)
 - npm (Comes with NodeJS on Windows)

-### Optional Requirements

-- LXTerminal (Linux only) - Needed for console log feature on Linux

     After the required packages are installed, open a terminal and type the command below